-The portfolio comprises numerous projects including la Pastora project which is located in the Bucaramanga belt and some others located in the mid-Cauca gold-copper porphyry belt.
-These belts are considered prospective for both epithermal and porphyry gold mineralization.
+The portfolio comprises numerous projects including la Pastora project which is located in the Bucaramanga belt and some others located in the mid-Cauca gold-copper porphyry belt which is considered prospective for both epithermal and porphyry gold mineralization.
+La Pastora and these other projects are unaffected by requirements for forestry extraction and their applications are expected to be progressed following the completion of conversion of applications to a new graticular system by the mining authority.
+The timing for completion of the conversion to new system and grant of the concessions is uncertain.
 Importantly, the database includes regional scale geochemical and geophysical data over a larger area than just that of the concessions and applications acquired.